publishpress/PublishPress-Checklists/readme.txt

 == Screenshots ==

 1. Create your own checklists.
 Next to every post and page, writers see a checklist box, showing the tasks they need to complete.
 As writers complete each item, the red text automatically turns to green when it is complete.
 2. Configure your requirements.
-Each item on the checklist can be configured to meet your siteâ€™s needs.
+Each item on the checklist can be configured to meet your site’s needs.
 You can decide whether items are recommended, required or ignored.
 You can also set maximum and minimum values.
 3. Feedback before publishing.
-If the writers donâ€™t complete all the requirements, PublishPress Checklists will show them a message explaining what they need to do
+If the writers don’t complete all the requirements, PublishPress Checklists will show them a message explaining what they need to do
 4. OpenAI support.
 PublishPress Checklists supports AI to suggest new tasks and analyze your content.
 5. WooCommerce Products Checklist.
 This feature in Checklists Pro allows you to create requirements for WooCommerce products.
 You can set over 20 requirements that must be met before a product is published.
 6. Custom checklist rules.
 In addition to the default rules, PublishPress Checklists allows you to create your own rules.
-Click â€œAdd custom itemâ€ to create as many rules as you want.
+Click “Add custom item” to create as many rules as you want.